sujithprog/Projects/README.md

 - ### Machine Learning
 	- [Predicting Boston Housing Prices]: A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.
+   	- [Diabetic Retinopathy Detection]: Developed an automated system for detecting Diabetic Retinopathy in retinal images using deep learning techniques.
+The project involved image preprocessing, model training using convolutional neural networks, and evaluation of model performance to assist in early diagnosis.